wigginst/www-1/docs/source/pseudodistributedmode.rst

 4. Browse the web interface for the NameNode.
 By default it's at: http://localhost:50070

-5. Start ResourceManager daemon and NodeManager Daemon:
+5. Start ResourceManager daemon and NodeManager Daemon

 .. code-block:: bash
     $ $HADOOP_HOME/sbin/start-yarn.sh